 Actor, director, producer and writer Garry Marshall, who created Happy Days, Laverne & Shirley and Mork & Mindy, has died.
-He died at a hospital in Burbank, California due to complications of pneumonia after suffering a stroke.
+He died on July 19 at a hospital in Burbank, California due to complications of pneumonia after suffering a stroke.
 Mr. Marshall was 81.

 Marshall's career began as a writer for Tonight Starring Jack Paar in 1960.
 He moved to Hollywood in 1961, where he teamed up with Jerry Belson as a writer for television.
 He wrote episodes of The Danny Thomas Show, The Bill Dana Show, Gomer Pyle, U.S.M.C., Hank, The Lucy Show and The Dick Van Dyke Show.

 The first sitcom he created and produced was Hey, Landlord, which aired for one season on NBC in 1966-1967.
 The series stared Will Hutchins, Sandy Baron, Pamela Rodgers, Miko Mayama and Michael Constantine.
 He also directed and guest starred in an episode.

 Marshall and Belson developed and adapted The Odd Couple for television in 1970.
 The popular series, which starred Tony Randall and Jack Klugman, ran for five seasons on ABC until 1975.
 Myrna Turner, Oscar's secretary, was played by Garry's sister, Penny Marshall.
 He directed six episodes, wrote seven episodes and appeared in several episodes in various roles.

 He created and produced The Brian Keith Show (titled The Little People during its first season), which aired for two seasons on NBC from 1972-1974.
 The series starred Brian Keith, Shelley Fabares, Victoria Young and Nancy Kulp.